authelia/doks/content/en/integration/proxies/nginx.md

 to have the [authelia-location-basic.conf](#authelia-location-basicconf) and [authelia-authrequest-basic.conf](#authelia-authrequest-basicconf) snippets.
 In the example these files exist in the `/config/nginx/` directory.

+The [Authelia Portal](#authelia-portal) configuration can be reused for this example as such it isn't repeated.

 #### HTTP Basic Authentication Protected Endpoint